Identifying and reducing air pollution

 - Control the airspeed in ventilation systems, keeping it slow to trap more pollutants.

 Ventilation systems with adequate filters can be expensive to install and maintain, often requiring contractors.
-Save money by recirculating filtered air and taking regular performance reports of the systems.
-Ultimately the cost is worth it as it can protect your collections from requiring expensive conservation work.
+You can save money by recirculating filtered air and taking regular performance reports of the systems, although ventilation systems are more effective.

-If in doubt, advice should be sought from Preventive Conservators with experience of managing ventilation systems, and/or from Mechanical and Electrical Engineers with an understanding of the needs of museums with regard to air quality.
-In some cases negotiations with the Planning Authority can lead to a relaxation of the ventilation requirements for public spaces in new or refurbished buildings.
+Preventive Conservators can offer further advice for your museum.
+In some cases, negotiations with the Planning Authority can lead to a relaxation of the ventilation requirements for public spaces in new or refurbished buildings.

 Protecting individual items

-In many cases it is impossible to fully stop airborne pollutants entering your museum from outside, especially given limitations in budgeting and building consents.
+It’s unlikely that your museum will be totally free of airborne pollutants, especially given limitations in budgeting and building consents.
 The key is stopping these pollutants from reaching the objects.